Scope Independent Prescriber Bursary Scheme

 What is the Scope Independent Prescriber Bursary Scheme?

-2022 marks the first year of Scope Eyecare’s Independent Prescriber Bursary Scheme, which is designed to support Optometrists who wish to enhance their clinical skills and qualify as Independent Prescribers.
+Now in its third year, this was established to support Optometrists who wish to enhance their clinical skills and qualify as Independent Prescribers.

 Through this new Bursary Scheme, Optometrists will be asked to submit an interesting patient case study where they believe having an IP qualification would have improved the patients experience and care.